NNPDF/pineappl/docs/cli-tutorial.md

 # Tutorial for PineAPPL's CLI

 Welcome to PineAPPL's CLI tutorial!
-Here we'll explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell to convolute grids with PDFs and to perform other operations.
+Here we'll explain the basics of PineAPPL's command-line interface (CLI): that's the program `pineappl` that you can you use inside your shell to convolve grids with PDFs and to perform other operations.
 This tutorial will also introduce and explain the terminology needed to understand the C, Fortran, Python and Rust API.

 This tutorial assumes that you understand the basics of interpolation grids.
 If you'd like to refresh your memory read the short